chanzuckerberg/czid-workflows/RunningCZIDWorkflowsOnARMMacs.md

 In the VM run:

-`sudo apk add py3-virtualenv gcc python3-dev musl-dev linux-headers make`
+`sudo apt-get update &&  sudo apt install python3-virtualenv gcc python3-dev musl-dev make qemu-user-static`

 Go to where the `czid-workflows` repo is mounted